 Agnes Glover Wells was born 22 April 1884 to Eliza Wells at Mill Street, Mildenhall RS W, in the district of Lakenheath, county of Suffolk, England1.
 Her father is not listed on her birth certificate, but we can assume his last name was Glover based on the fact that no other member of her family seems to carry on a name of Glover.
-I am hoping in the future to connect with relatives through a DNA match and find information on him to take the genealogy further for her.
-Her mother was a domestic servant at the time; therefore much speculation could be done on the possible families, which I will follow up in due course.
+I have since confirmed her father was John Henry Glover, see that story here.
+Her mother was a domestic servant at the time.

 When Agnes was two her mother marries Charles Parr11.
 At that time they were living in Fordham, in the county of Cambridge.
 Although this is a different county, the distance between the two town is only 10K, so they did not move far at this point.
 Charles was an agricultural labourer.

 By the time she was six, Agnes had two half-sisters, Fanny Ellen and Alice Maud, as well as a half-brother Harvey Charles William2.
 At that time, the family was still living in Fordham.
 Three more siblings were added to the family: Elizabeth, Ruth and Fred3.

 According to the Salvation Army Agnes converted at the age of seven and a half10.

 By 1901, at the age of 16 Agnes was a kitchen maid in the home of William Browne of Linwood, Lillington, Warwick4.
 Her mother had died in 1898 and it is presumed that Charles had died by this time as well, because her half-siblings were living in the Newmarket Union Workhouse as a group12.
 All except for the oldest Fanny Ellen, who at 13 was working as a domestic servant in Sonnet, Newmarket13.